-As discussed above, the DISTINCT (Column) Function primarily helps in performing DAX deduplication based on column.
+As discussed above, the DISTINCT (Column) Function primarily helps in performing DAX deduplication based on a column.
 Let’s take an example to understand this concept.
-We have a data table showing the details of products like product name, product price etc. as shown in the picture below.
+We have a data table showing the details of products like product name, product price, etc. as shown in the picture below.

 The above image shows the table where the output of the measure returns the value 5.
-This is because the data table contains overall 5 colors viz.
-Multi, Red, Blue, Black and White color.
+This is because the data table contains the overall 5 colors viz.
+Multi, Red, Blue, Black, and White color.

 What is the Difference Between Distinct (Column) Function And Distinct (Table) Function?